Xyene/JBL/README.md

 Java-Bytecode-Studio
 ====================

-A set of utilities for Java bytecode bundled with a intuitive UI.
+A set of utilities for Java bytecode.

 Utilities (as of this writing):

+* Obfuscator
 * Disassembler